Kb-Jr/pizzajoint/README.md

 ### Transition
 - We can add transition properties to motion elements by adding a 'transition' prop.
 - The transition prop lets us specify rules for how the element animates such as the delay, duration, type etc.
 - The default type for framer motion is usually 'spring'.
-On a spring type of animation you can specify other properties such as the stiffness.
+On a spring type of animation you can specify other properties such as the stiffness, damping, mass etc.
 - Other types includes the 'tween' type which is more like a linear type of transition timing function, 'just' type, 'inertia' type etc.
 - Find out more about the types on [linktodocs]